 How Is Pain And Suffering Calculated in a Pedestrian Accident?

-Physical and emotional distress are estimated by using several different analytical methods:
+Physical and emotional distress are estimated by using several different analytical methods.
+Those that our Philadelphia pedestrian accident attorneys use include:

-- Per Diem Method: Choose a daily dollar amount representing your pain and suffering; your established daily pay is often regarded for this.
+- Per Diem Method: Choose a daily dollar amount representing your pain and suffering.
+Your established daily pay may be the value used for this.
 Multiply this value by the days of pain you have experienced for a final value.

-- Previous Cases: Personal injury attorneys may look to other successful settlements that have similarities such as the type of injury, the magnitude of the injury, and the place where the injury occurred to calculate what your case.
+- Previous Cases: Personal injury attorneys may look at other successful settlements that have similarities, such as the type of injury, the magnitude of the injury, and the place where the injury occurred, to calculate what your case is worth.

 - Expert Testimony: Doctors, therapists, economists, and lifetime care specialists offer expert calculations of care.

-What Factors Determine the Value of My Pedestrian Accident Claim?
+What Factors Determine the Value of a Pedestrian Accident Claim?

 The value of your pedestrian accident claim will be determined by:

-- How badly you are injured and the cost for your care
+- How badly you are injured and the cost of your care

 - Who is at fault